jaimergp/libmambapy-windows-segfaults/README.md

 - 2025-01-06: Some more logging fixes, potential workaround included.
 - 2025-01-16: Same as last one but with some additional C runtime DLLs.
 - 2025-01-17: Get some info around `-ObjPool`.
+- 2025-01-21: Try to get some more info on those pesky transaction objects.